 In case of any issue identified in the Wide Area RMS and EMT studies, retuning of the facility controller can be investigated as the first solution.
-When such changes in setting is advised by Wide Area Studies, the new settings will be shared with customer to seek OEM's approval for application.
+When such changes in setting is advised by Wide Area Studies, the new settings will require to be approved by the OEM for application.
 If the identified issue is deemed not to be related to controller tuning, other solutions such as installation of additional equipment might be required to achieve the compliance (e.g. installation of a dynamic controlled reactive plant for instance STATCOMs to be considered to resolve voltage stability issue, etc).